pdehaan/npm-scraper/README.md

   ...
 ]
 ```

-There's also a buried `getLatestPackageJson()` method which will get the specified module's latest package.json file from the npm registry as well, so you can scan the latest `dependencies` and `devDependencies` or whatever your deal is.

 Like I say, probably not very useful to anybody else, but I seemingly end up rewriting this code every 6 months when I want to scan all npm modules which are depending on vulnerable versions of modules reported via the exceptionally awesome folks behind https://nodesecurity.io/advisories.